globaldothealth/monkeypox/README.md

 ## Contents

-*Data are updated Monday - Friday.*
+*Data are updated Monday - Friday.* The G.h team will be offline in observance of the U.S. Labor Day holiday on Monday, September 5th.
+Reporting will resume on Tuesday, September 6th.

 #### Data changes
 * **2022-07-07**: Only confirmed cases for Brazil are reported